-Matt Taylor reviews Red, White and Blue, the third film in Steve McQueen’s five-part anthology shining a spotlight on Black British history.
+Matt Taylor reviews Red, White and Blue, the third film in McQueen’s five-part anthology Small Axe, that shines a spotlight on Black history.

 With every week that passes, Small Axe further cements itself as essential viewing for everyone living in the UK in the 21st century.
 With his third instalment Red, White and Blue, Steve McQueen grapples with the internal politics of the police force in a film that’s as powerful as it is understated, anchored by a career-best turn from star John Boyega.